Seltsam1/weather-website-dashboard/README.md

 - visualizations (temp.html, humidity.html, cloudiness.html, windspeed.html)
   - Focus on each specific visualization
   - Paragraph explaining the scatter plot
+  - Visualization portion on the right will show a border around currently selected chart

 ## Licensing by: